puppeteer/puppeteer/docs/api.md

 - returns: <[Promise]>

 Closes browser with all the pages (if any were opened).
 The browser object itself is considered to be disposed and can not be used anymore.

+#### browser.disconnect()

+Disconnects Puppeteer from the browser, but leaves the Chromium process running.

 #### browser.newPage()
 - returns: <[Promise]<[Page]>> Promise which resolves to a new [Page] object.